GLL: A Differentiable Graph Learning Layer for Neural Networks: Automatic differentiation through graph learning

-In order to make our results general, we work with a general nonlinear elliptic equation on a graph, which we review now.
-Given a function $\phi:\R\times \X^2\to\R$ and a vector field $\v\in \lx2$, we define the function $\phi(\v,\cdot)\in \lx2$ by
+\blue In order to make our results general - applicalbe to any of the graph-based learning algorithms discussed in Section \ref{sec:background}, including nonlinear graph-Laplace equations - we proceed in this section with generalizing the simple graph Laplace equation \eqref{eq:simple_laplace} to a general nonlinear elliptic equation on a graph. \nc Given a function $\phi:\R\times \X^2\to\R$ and a vector field $\v\in \lx2$, we define the function $\phi(\v,\cdot)\in \lx2$ by

 Let us write $\phi=\phi(q,x,y)$ and write $\phi_q$ for the partial derivative of $\phi$ in $q$, when it exists.
 In general, $\phi(\v,\cdot)$ may not be a vector field, without further assumptions on $\phi$. \begin{definition} We say $\phi:\R\times \X^2\to \R$ \emph{preserves vector fields} if